 Learn about pollution with the Enviroscape.

 Checkers Jr. attended his first Zoom classes with Ladys Island Middle Schoolers in May.
-He was very curious about the computer and liked the lick at the screen.
-Here he is with Education Specialist, Debby Way.
+He was very curious about the computer and liked to lick at the screen.
+Education Specialist, Debby Way, enjoyed showing Checkers Jr to the students.
 Miss Debby said he was very well behaved!

 MOST POPULAR PROGRAMS